JoeGandy/RSClues/README.md

 Perhaps you've just started development and want a real world project to practice on?
 Perhaps you like using rsclues.com but get sick of the time it takes me to udpate it everytime there is a slight update to clues.

 I don't take any money/adrevenue from this site so there is nothing for me to gain on this.

+## How was this site built?

+This site is built upon a base framework of Codeigniter (Which is an MVC based php framework), it's a useful framework to learn if you haven't already and is a very solid introduction to the MVC concept in web development.
+Even if you just know raw php, you can usually figure our the jist of the functionality with a bit of googling.